ResponsiblyAI/learn/final-project/index.md

 This is a team project, which you will complete with your original teams.
 Please note that grading is also by team, similar to other coursework.

-Through this experience, we intend for you to engage with the material at a different angle -- in order to create a 9th course, your team should collaborate not only to solve a predefined task, but to collaboratively brainstorm, understand how the multiple disciplines overlap and influence each other for the topic of interest, and practically implement their ideas.
+Through this experience, we intend for you to engage with the material at a different angle -- in order to create a 9th class, your team should collaborate not only to solve a predefined task, but to collaboratively brainstorm, understand how the multiple disciplines overlap and influence each other for the topic of interest, and practically implement their ideas.

 In more details:
 In your final project, you will plan a “ninth class” of our course, "Responsible AI, Law, Ethics & Society" that engages students from the different disciplines to work together in solving joint tasks.
-While you will not be actually teaching the full class, you should prepare a 3 hour class plan with details on the structure of the class including the various activities / content taught.
+While you will not be actually teaching the full class, you should prepare a **3 hour** class plan with details on the structure of the class including the various activities / content taught.
 You will present your proposed class (~15 minutes) during the final class of this course.